wrahool/wrahool.github.io/_pages/miscellaneous.md

 ### Books

 ### TV shows
+Some TV shows that I have enjoyed watching

+- The Office (US)
+- Battlestar Galactica
+-

 ### Movies
-List of a few movies that left a mark on me -
+Here are a few movies that left a mark on me -

 - 2001: A Space Odyssey
 - Dead Poets Society
 - Interstellar
 - Hugo
-- Blade Runner
-- Blade Runner 2049
+- Blade Runner (original as well as 2049)
 - Back to the Future
 - Lion King
 - Coco